Edit this page

 projectId

-is automatically set when you create a development build.
+is set automatically when you create a development build.
 However, we recommend setting it manually in your project's code.
 To do so, you can use expo-constants

 to get the projectId